JessMBrown/Journey_Genie_Group_Project/README.md

 PASSWORD = "Password, please"
 ```

-# Obtaining an API Key
+# Obtaining a travelpayouts API Key

 Visit https://www.travelpayouts.com/ and create an account.
 1. Scroll to the bottom and click "I’m here for White Label or API"